 Wander the Old Town

-You can easily spend an hour wandering around Bratislava’s Old Town, taking in the stunning architecture and ticking off a few of the main Bratislava attractions at once.
+If you’re aiming to see Bratislava in a day, you should certainly spend an hour wandering around Bratislava’s Old Town, taking in the stunning architecture and ticking off a few of the main Bratislava attractions at once.

-One of the main things to see in the Old Town is the Gothic St. Martin’s Cathedral.
+One of the main things to see in Bratislava Old Town is the Gothic St. Martin’s Cathedral.
 St. Martin’s is the oldest and the largest church in Bratislava and was actually used as a coronation place for Hungarian kings from the 16th to the 19th century.

 You should also check out Michael’s Gate, the last of Bratislava’s four medieval gates which dates all the way back to the start of the 14th century.
 You can go up inside the tower to see an exhibition about the old fortifications of the city and medieval weaponry, or head straight up to the sixth floor for a breathtaking view over the Old Town.